 Additional information may be obtained from the faculty adviser for the forestry-environmental sciences program.

 Medical schools value the breadth in educational programs offered by liberal arts colleges.
-Work in the humanities and social sciences, as well as non-academic factors are all very important.
+Work in the humanities and social sciences and nonacademic factors are all very important.
 Students should choose majors according to their academic interests and include the following courses to fulfill the admission requirements of most medical schools:

 - General biology: Biology 101 and 102